WordPress/gutenberg/packages/components/src/modal/README.md

 ### shouldCloseOnEsc

-If this property is added, it will determine whether the modal requests to close when the escape key is pressed.
+If this property is added, it will determine whether the dialog requests to close when the escape key is pressed.

 - Type: `boolean`
 - Required: No